LDNReview

 Suggested Reading

-40 Maltby Street is a superb restaurant and wine bar serving low-intervention wines, small plates, and sandwiches that are up there with the best.
+40 Maltby Street is a superb restaurant and wine bar in Bermondsey, serving low-intervention wines and modern European small plates.

 Rochelle Canteen is a British restaurant in Shoreditch that’s calm, delicious, and brilliant for any meal.
 It’s a perfect London escape, in London.